 But it's a competitive market, with lots of the main players offering similar features at compelling price points.
 In this guide, we compare our top choice, BitDefender, to close runner-ups Norton and Avast, and discuss some other options for small teams and freelancers like Surfshark One, which costs just $3.49/month on a one year plan.

 One of the most important solutions in the face of such threats is antivirus software.
 For a modern business, it's essential that staff computers are protected with a centrally controlled shield against malware, ransomware, phishing scams, and attempted firewall breaches.
-In this guide, we've collected some of the best solutions to help you protect your business, whether you're a five-person company or responsible for hundreds of staff.

 Best Business Antivirus Software

-We're recommending McAfee Total Protection as our top choice for business antivirus.
+We're recommending Bitdefender GravityZone Business Security as our top choice for business antivirus.
 That's thanks to its rich range of tools and features, excellent administrative controls, and competitive price points.
 Close behind it are the business antivirus suites from, Norton and Avast, whilst McAfee and Surfshark provide viable options for small teams and freelancers respectively.

 Best antivirus software for small businesses: